Personality change: Big Five personality traits

-In a study done by Deborah A. Cobb-Clark and Stefanie Schurer, "The Stability of Big-Five Personality Traits," done in 2011, showed that "On average, individuals report slightly higher levels of agreeableness, emotional stability, and conscientiousness than extraversion and openness to experience.
+A 2011 study done by Deborah A. Cobb-Clark and Stefanie Schurer, "The Stability of Big-Five Personality Traits," showed that "On average, individuals report slightly higher levels of agreeableness, emotional stability, and conscientiousness than extraversion and openness to experience.
 [On top of that], women report higher scores on each trait except for openness to experience".

 The Big Five personality traits can also be broken down into facets.
 Different facets of each personality trait are often correlated with different behavioral outcomes.
-Breaking down the personality traits into facets is difficult and not yet at a consensus.
-However, it is important to look at change in facets over a lifetime separate from just the change in traits because different facets of the same trait show different trends.
-For example, openness with values decreases substantially with age, while openness with aesthetics is more stable.
-Neuroticism can be broken into the two facets of anxiety and depression.
-Anxiety has the same trend as Neuroticism for both males and females.
-For females, anxiety increases from childhood to adolescence, at emerging adulthood it levels out, and then starts to decrease into and throughout middle age.
+Researchers have yet to reach a consensus regarding a metholdology for interpreting personality trait facets.
+However, some studies have communicated the importance of looking at change in personaliuty facets over a lifetime separate from trait deviation, as different facets of the same trait show different trends.
+For example, openness with values decreases substantially with age, while openness with aesthetics has been described as remaining consistent over time.
+Neuroticism can be broken into the two facets, anxiety and depression.
+Anxiety has the same trend as neuroticism for both males and females.
+For females, anxiety increases from childhood to adolescence and levels out during emerging adulthood, preceding a decrease into and throughout middle age.
 Anxiety in males tends to decrease from late childhood through adulthood.
 Depression (not clinical depression, but rather susceptibility to negative affect) shows two peaks in females.
-Females tend to have higher levels of this kind of depression in adolescence and then again in early adulthood.
+Females tend to have higher levels of depression in adolescence and then again in early adulthood.
 Depression does, however, have a negative trend through adulthood.
 For males, depression tends to show an increase from childhood to early adulthood and then shows a slight decrease through middle age.
-There are four facets that accompany Extraversion.
-They are social self-esteem, liveliness, social boldness, and sociability.
-Social Self-esteem, liveliness, and social boldness starts to increase during the mid-teens and continually increases throughout early adulthood and into late adulthood.
-Sociability seems to follow a different trend that is high during the early teens but decreases in early-adulthood and then stabilize around the age of 39.
+There are four facets that accompany extraversion: social self-esteem, liveliness, social boldness, and sociability.
+Social self-esteem, liveliness, and social boldness begin to increase during the mid-teens and continually increases throughout early adulthood and into late adulthood.
+Sociability seems to follow a different trend that is high during the early teens but decreases in early-adulthood, proceeding to stabilize around the age of 39.

 Late life

 Although there is debate surrounding whether or not personality can change in the late stages of life, more evidence is being discovered about how the environmental factors affect people of all ages.
 Changes in health are regarded as an influential source of personality stability and change.
-Across multiple facets of health which include cognitive, physical, and sensory functioning, older adults' ability to maintain their everyday routine and lifestyle is being challenged.
+Across multiple facets of health, which include cognitive, physical, and sensory functioning, older adults' ability to maintain their everyday routine and lifestyle is challenged.
 There are noticeable finds on reverse trends in maturity-related traits, such as increases in neuroticism and declines in conscientiousness.